Klyyssi/salkku/README.md

 ## Limits

- - No support for multiple currencies
+ - No support for currencies (yet?)
  - No order book simulation
+ - No shorting